“I don’t know what I should have done. I never had to save the world before.” ~ Rita Farr

 Air Force pilot Larry Trainor’s X-15 test flight crashed in 1961 when he encountered an alien being.
 The Negative Spirit hitched a ride and kept Larry alive, but now Larry is so radioactive he’s lethal to other people.
 And well before that Larry hurt people he loved because he couldn’t choose between his wife and children and the man he loves, Staff Sergeant John Bowers.
 Larry has been tormenting himself and the alien within him for decades.
 Larry doesn’t want to be a hero because he has seen what people who are called “heroes” have done.
 He thinks his being in the world outside Niles’ house causes destruction, but the Negative Spirit doesn’t agree.

 Jane has a collective of 64 super-powered personalities within her that do not always agree.
 Jane is their face to the world, most of the time.
-Struggling with living with the Negative Spirit, Larry asks her how she controls all the people in her.
+Struggling with living with the Negative Spirit, Larry asks her how she controls all the people within her.
 Jane replies, “They’re not my people.
 I don’t control them.
 I respect them.
 Maybe if you weren’t such an OCD alpha douchewaffle the Negative Spirit wouldn’t treat you like one.”

 And as she reminds us, after an encounter with a Nazi war criminal, “Control is a weapon for fascists.”